score-spec/score-k8s/README.md

 Provisioners are loaded from any `*.provisioners.yaml` files in the local `.score-k8s` directory, and matched to the resources by the `type` and optional `class` and `id` fields.
 Matches are performed with a first-match policy, so default provisioners can be overridden by supplying a custom provisioner with the same `type`.

 Generally, users will want to copy in the provisioners files that work with their cluster.
-For example, if the cluster has postgres or mysql operators installed, then
+For example, if the cluster has Postgres or MySQL operators installed, then custom provisioners can be written to provision a database using the operator-specific CRDs with any clustering and backup mechanisms configured.

 For details of how the standard "template" provisioner works, see the `template://example-provisioners/example-provisioner` provisioner [here](internal/provisioners/default/zz-default.provisioners.yaml).
 For details of how the standard "cmd" provisioner works, see the `cmd://bash#example-provisioner` provisioner [here](internal/provisioners/default/zz-default.provisioners.yaml).